 (or other amounts in approximately the same ratio).

 Preparation 1: (Common Kitchen Procedure)

-Put together in a glass container so that the root is fully immersed in alcohol (the root can be piled on smaller pieces).
+Put together in a glass container so that the root is completely immersed in alcohol (the root can be piled on smaller pieces).
 Let stand in a dark place (not in the fridge) for at least 14 days.
 Excessive coldness slows down.
 Sometimes shake.
 When the leaching is complete, pour the tincture into a suitable container.
-Dried slices greatly swell during leaching and still retain a considerable amount of tincture and active substances, but this can not be avoided in this simple way of leaching.
-The tincture is best stored in a dark and cold place (typically a fridge), it has a long shelf life.
+Dried slices greatly swell during leaching and still retain a considerable amount of tincture and active ingredients, but this can not be avoided in this simple way of leaching.
+Tincture is best stored in a dark and cold place (typically a fridge), it has a long shelf life.

 Preparation 2: (laboratory procedure)

-Those of you who have access to a functional Soxhlet extractor (Mr. Soxhlet was from Brno, but I do not know exactly where he was living - you have to find out yourself if you wanted to go to borrow his extractor), have the opportunity to prepare even better tincture much faster More comfortably - sliced or crushed ginseng is poured into the extraction cartridge and 10 ml of solvent (I use 70% alcohol) for each gram of ginseng is added to the extractor, the extractor is started and extracted for at least 1 hour under normal pressure.
+Those of you who have access to a functional Soxhlet extractor (Mr. Soxhlet was from Brno, but I do not know exactly where he lived - you have to find out yourself if you want to go to borrow his extractor), have the opportunity to prepare even better tincture much faster and more comfortably - sliced or crushed ginseng is poured into the extraction cartridge and 10 ml of solvent (I use 70% alcohol) for each gram of ginseng is added to the extractor, the extractor is started and extracted for at least 1 hour under normal pressure.

 The effects of ginseng are more extensive and more balanced than conventional caffeine-based drinks.
-Alcohol in tincture does not pose a health hazard - in small quantities it may even be slightly beneficial to health.
+Alcohol in tincture does not pose a health risk - in a small amount it may even be slightly beneficial to health.
 The combination of ginseng and alcohol is a chapter in itself.